Unit 4: Approaching to turn left

 'Driving Fault'

 On a driving test this would be recorded if the learner reacted late when meeting approaching vehicles.
-During Part-Three this can happen if you are a little late with your instruction (or other input) when required, if you put the learner into a situation where the challenge is too demanding or if the learner is not fully aware of their role (responsibility for risk) in that situation.
+During Part-Three this can happen if you are a little late with your instruction (or other input) when required, if you put the learner into a situation where the challenge is too demanding or if the learner is not fully aware of their role (responsibility for risk) in that situation.'Serious Fault'

 Serious faults place other drivers at risk - when meeting this would happen if the learner chose to proceed when they should have clearly given way.
 As with a driving fault his can happen if you are late with necessary instruction (or other input) or fail to offer help where required.
 Again, can also happen if the learner is unsure about their role with regard to 'responsibility for risk'.
-If the mistake happened because you gave an incorrect instruction it would lead to an instant Part-Three fail (dangerous instruction).
+If the mistake happened because you gave an incorrect instruction it would lead to an instant Part-Three fail (dangerous instruction).'Dangerous Fault'

 On a driving test this would be any situation that results in actual danger to vehicles, the general public or property.
 Dangerous faults should be prevented - with physical intervention if necessary.
 Any of the reasons given above could lead to a dangerous mistake and as with a serious mistake, this would lead to an instant Part-Three fail if it happened as a direct result of the instructor's input.